robertkarl/yabc/README.md

 # yabc - a bitcoin tax calculator
 yabc translates cryptocurrency trades, mining, and spending data into a list of reports that can be sent to tax authorities.
+It is most useful for cryptocurrency traders in the US.

-yabc is the tax calculator behind [https://costbasis.report/](https://costbasis.report/).
+yabc is the tax calculator behind [https://CostBasis.Report/](https://costbasis.report/).

 ```
 python -m yabc testdata/gemini/synthetic_gemini_csv.csv ./testdata/synthetic_coinbase_csv.csv